Xs1sTz/Xs1sTz/README.md

 I enjoy programming puzzles and CTFs.

 ## Profile Overview
 Most of my uploads will be small programs centered around cybersecurity.
-Most frequently mini-programs and, occasionally, larger projects that require more time to develop. and from time to time games
+Most frequently mini-programs and, occasionally larger projects that require more time to develop. and from time to time i would upload games

 I hope you find my repositories useful and that they help your path in coding and cybersecurity!